AI Governance Leaderboard: We Scanned 21 Top Repos Before RSA 2026

 Methodology

-All scans were run on March 16, 2026 using the Walseth AI Governance Scanner -- the same tool available for free at walseth.ai/scan.
+All scans were run on March 16, 2026 using the Walseth AI Free Repo Scan -- the same free repo scan available at walseth.ai/scan.
 Scores are point-in-time snapshots based on the default branch at scan time.

 The scanner analyzes the file tree of each repository via the GitHub API.
 It checks for the presence of specific files and directories that indicate structural governance.
 It does not read file contents beyond filenames and paths.